26,745 total views, 200 views today

 Verify that script editor web part is not available by default:

 Navigate to the edit your web part page – > Insert -> Web Part -> Categories ->Media and Content

-Now go to your tenant setting page thru this url
+Now go to your tenant setting page thru this URL

 Note: Here “sprnd” is my tenant name, you need to pass your tenant name.

-Now see the “Custom Script” section by default both the radio button are selected as prevent – this is the default behavior and due to this script editor and content editor web part is missing from SharePoint online page.
+Now see the “Custom Script” section by default both the radio button is selected as prevent – this is the default behavior and due to this script editor and content editor web part is missing from SharePoint online page.

 - Prevent users from running custom script on personal sites.